SDK Quick Start

 with:

-path: .evalai/That's it!
+path: .evalgate/That's it!
 Your CI now automatically discovers specs, runs only impacted tests, compares against baseline, and posts rich summaries in PRs.

 Zero-Config Quick Start